-Working on clean and healthy water in Uitgeester & Heemskerkerbroek
+Working towards clean and healthy water in Uitgeester- & Heemskerkerbroek

 Clean and healthy water.
-That is the goal of the cooperation between the Province of North Holland, HHNK, municipalities Heemskerk and Uitgeest, site managers PWN and LNH, residents and agricultural entrepreneurs for the Uitgeester- & Heemskerkerbroek.
-Over the next two years they will work to make the water in ditches and canals cleaner.
+That is the goal of the collaboration between the Province of North Holland, HHNK, the municipalities of Heemskerk and Uitgeest, the site managers PWN and LNH, residents, and agricultural entrepreneurs for the Uitgeester & Heemskerkerbroek.
+Over the next two years, they will be working to make the water in ditches and canals cleaner.
 This will create more biodiversity and a pleasant living environment where you can enjoy the water.

 Plant protection products

 The cooperation of agricultural entrepreneurs is crucial in this project.
-One of the problems is that the water contains too many nutrients and pesticides.
-Farmers in Heemskerk are therefore getting help in reducing leaching of nutrients and pesticides into the water.
-There is also education for residents on the use of biological weed control in their (public) gardens.
-Chemical agents, even in small quantities, are very harmful to ground and ditch water.
+One of the problems is that the water contains too many nutrients and crop protection products.
+Farmers in Heemskerk are therefore receiving help to reduce the leaching of nutrients and crop protection products into the water.
+Information is also provided to residents about the use of organic weed control in their (community) gardens.
+Chemicals, even in small quantities, are very harmful to soil and ditch water.

 Farmers manage ditches

-There will be more nature-friendly banks in the urban area.
+More nature-friendly banks will be created in urban areas.
 Sloping banks are good for biodiversity and water quality.
 Where possible, ditches will be deepened to make them more suitable for fish and other aquatic animals.
-The management of ditches also receives more attention from municipalities, the water board and farmers in the area.
-Fish migration routes are being improved to give fish more space.
-Another measure is introducing less nutrient-rich water from the Castricummerpolder by filtering the phosphate out of the water.
-The project is a pilot with room for new applications, such as dephosphating the water with iron sand and the application of purifying soil mats in ditches.
+Local authorities, water boards, and farmers in the area will also pay more attention to nature when managing ditches.
+Fish migration routes will be improved to give fish more space.
+Another measure is to reduce the nutrient content of water entering from the Castricummerpolder by filtering phosphate out of the water.
+The project is a pilot with scope for new applications, such as dephosphating water with iron sand and using purifying soil mats in ditches.

 Promising area

-The Uitgeester and Heemskerkerbroek is one of the 14 areas in Noorderkwartier with good chances of improving water quality before 2027, the final date of the European Water Framework Directive.
+The Uitgeester- and Heemskerkerbroek is one of 14 areas in Noorderkwartier with good prospects for improving water quality before 2027, the deadline set by the European Water Framework Directive.
 It is expected that clean and healthy water can be achieved in these areas by implementing measures.
-Clean and healthy water is necessary for the development of a greater diversity of aquatic plants, aquatic animals and fish.
+Clean and healthy water is necessary for the development of a greater diversity of aquatic plants, aquatic animals, and fish.

-The diversity in the Uitgeester and Heemskerkerbroek makes the area very suitable as a pilot to learn from for approaches in other areas.
-There are different subareas, each with its own problems, opportunities and stakeholders.
-Along the inner dune edge is a horticultural area with greenhouses, arable farming and bulb cultivation.
-There is an urban area with the main cores of Uitgeest and Heemskerk.
+The diversity in the Uitgeester- and Heemskerkerbroek makes the area very suitable as a pilot project from which to learn for the approach in other areas.
+There are different sub-areas, each with their own problems, opportunities, and stakeholders.
+Along the inner edge of the dunes is a horticultural area with greenhouses, arable farming, and bulb cultivation.
+There is an urban area with Uitgeest and Heemskerk as its main centers.
 There is also a peat meadow area with dairy farms and a nature reserve.